Asset hierarchies are the foundation of how data is structured in Maximo.

 Building a Reliable Foundation

-When it is consistent, it creates a strong foundation for insight, planning, and performance.
+When it is consistent, it creates a strong foundation for insight, planning, and asset performance management.

-That foundation is essential for turning data into meaningful action.
+That foundation is essential for turning usable data into meaningful action.